 Now, let’s jump into the different types of sales jobs and career paths you can have in the software sales field.

-Types of Software Sales Jobs and Career Path
+Types of Tech Sales Jobs and Career Paths

 There are many different types of software sales jobs, each with its own average compensation, set of day-to-day responsibilities, and potential career path, and each demanding certain qualifications and skills.

-The seven most common job titles in software sales are as follows:
+The seven most common job titles in tech sales are as follows:

 - Business/Sales Development Representative: Focuses on outbound prospecting to book meetings or demos for Account Executives.

 - SMB Account Executive: Responsible for managing and closing deals with prospects from small and medium-sized businesses.